The Zuckerberg Institute for Water Research: MSc in Hydrology and Water Quality

 This master's degree program, offered through the Albert Katz International School for Desert Studies, aims to introduce students to research in water sciences with the goal of improving human life in drylands and the development of policies for the sustainable use of water resources.
 The program offers the following tracks of study: 1.
 Water Resources, 2.
 Desalination and Water Treatment, and 3.
 Microbiology and Water Quality.

 Research

-Researchers from the ZIWR have recently been involved in studies related to the COVID-19 pandemic.
+Researchers from the ZIWR were involved in studies related to the COVID-19 pandemic.
 In the first, a study that was led by a team of researchers from the ZIWR and published in Nature Sustainability found that coronaviruses can persist in wastewater for several days, possibly leading to the spread of these viruses to humans.
 In another study, ZIWR researchers, in cooperation with scientists from Rice University in Houston, Texas, developed a laser-induced graphene technology that can filter airborne COVID-19 particles.